bblanchon/ArduinoJsonTroubleshooter/src/pages/v6/runtime/serialization/incomplete/too-many-slots.md

 ---

 Indeed, due to an optimization, a `JsonDocument` is limited in the number of nodes it can contain.
-The following table shows the maximum number of nodes for each capacity:
+The following table shows the maximum number of nodes for each architecture:

 | CPU architecture | Max nodes  |
 |------------------|------------|